 Easiest Ground Beef Ever

-- 1-15 lbs Ground Beef your choice of grind
+- 1 lb Ground Beef (or more!) your choice of grind

 - (Optional) Set the ground beef out on the counter for 20 minutes before cooking.